 This logical fallacy is what the industry relies on when they tell us that “polio” has been eliminated.
 The equivocation here is with the term “polio.”

 In the pre-vaccine era, polio was diagnosed based on a clinical set of symptoms.
 That is, any illness with a particular clinical profile was “polio.”
 Then a vaccine was created against one specific enterovirus, which we called “poliomyelitis,” we stopped calling anything “polio” that didn’t have evidence it derived from that specific virus, and voila!
 We’ve now magically “eliminated” polio.

 And it truly was magic — at least of the sleight-of-hand variety.
 Illnesses meeting the original definition of polio still happen4 with regularity, with the more severe ones recurring in cycles.
 We now call them things like “acute flaccid myelitis” and “polio-like illness.”

 Another misleading term is “eliminated.”
-Because the word “eliminated,” in the common vernacular, “completely remove or get rid of,” people reasonably assume that when, for instance, measles is said to have been “eliminated in the U.S.,” that means that it has been completely removed or gotten rid of.
+Because the word “eliminated,” means in the common vernacular, “completely remove or get rid of,” people reasonably assume that when, for instance, measles is said to have been “eliminated in the U.S.,” that means that it has been completely removed or gotten rid of.
 People believe these illnesses have “vanished” or “disappeared” and, consequently, if we’re seeing them, they must have been brought back.

 But there have been cases of measles every year for as long as we’ve been keeping records on it; it has never been gone.
 So what gives?